Kitware/wslink/client/ProcessLauncher/api.md

 ## listConnections()

-Return the list of already establised connections.
+Return the list of already established connections.
 (From that instance)

 ## onProcessReady(callback) : subscription

-Register a callback for when a remote process become available after a start() request.
+Register a callback for when a remote process becomes available after a start() request.

 The callback function will then receive a json object describing how to connect to that remote process.